Metacognitive Self-Correction for Multi-Agent System via Prototype-Guided Next-Execution Reconstruction: Experiments

-\paragraph{Baselines.} For step-level error detection, we consider two representative categories of baselines: (1) \emph{LLM-as-detector}, directly prompts large language models to judge whether a step is erroneous, following the strategies provided in the \texttt{Who\&When} benchmark~\citep{whoandwhen}, including {All-at-Once}, {Step-by-Step}, and {Binary Search}.
+\textbf{Baselines.} For step-level error detection, we consider three representative categories of baselines: (1) \emph{LLM-as-detector}, directly prompts large language models to judge whether a step is erroneous, following the strategies provided in the \texttt{Who\&When} benchmark~\citep{whoandwhen}, including {All-at-Once}, {Step-by-Step}, and {Binary Search}.
 (2) \emph{strong supervised models}, including a sentence classification model based on \texttt{BERT}~\citep{koroteev2021bert} and another classifier that uses a large language model encoder.
 For the latter, we represent each sentence by taking the hidden state of its final token and pass it to a trainable MLP classifier head~\citep{behnamghader2024llm2vec}.
+(3) \emph{error detection agent},we adopt \texttt{AgentDebug}~\citep{errorbench}, a debugging framework that identifies root causes of failures and provides corrective feedback, enabling agents to recover and iteratively improve.

 Beyond detection, we also evaluate the effect of integrating our \framework{} into MAS frameworks.
 We consider a broad range of baselines covering both single-agent prompting strategies and multi-agent communication: 1) \emph{single-agent methods} namely {Chain-of-Thought (CoT)}~\citep{wei2022chain} and {Self-Consistency (SC)}~\citep{wang2022self}; 2) \emph{multi-agent systems with fixed topologies} including {Chain}, {Complete Graph}, {Random Graph}~\citep{qian2024scaling}, and {LLM-Debate}~\citep{arXiv2023_MultiAgent-Debate}.